AttackingOrDefending/AntichessProofEngine/README.md

 # AntichessProofEngine

-An antichess engine for windows that plays perfectly.
+AntichessProofEngine is an antichess engine for windows that plays perfectly.
+It supports both UCI and XBoard.

 ## How it works